mahima-1884/serverless-microservice-2/README.md

 - Name: SubmitOrderFunction
 - Python 3.9 runtime

 2. Add the following code.
-Replace the `YOU_SQS_URL` with your SQS URL
+Replace the `YOUR_SQS_URL` with your SQS URL
    ```python
      import json
     import boto3